mozzarellaV8/agora-marketplace/DealersOrUsers.md

 ## Shake/trim

 Also no rules.
 Only 8 vendors out of 1868 even sell shake, and 4 countries(the largest ones) will ship it.
+This answers the question, "Where can I buy shitty weed on the internet from?".
+Just kidding.
+Keif can be extracted or edibles/butter can be produced...

 ``` {R}
 shake <- subset(v2rules, rhs %in% "subsubcat=Shake/trim")